impresso/impresso.github.io/pages/app/usage.md

 ## Text Reuse

 Text reuse allows the detection of similar text passages across a corpus.
-To learn more about this method we have co-authored a forthcoming lesson on the detection of text reuse using passim for the Programming historian platform
+To learn more about this method we have co-authored a [lesson on the detection of text reuse using passim](https://programminghistorian.org/en/lessons/detecting-text-reuse-with-passim) for the [Programming historian](https://programminghistorian.org) platform.

 <!--
 <a class="d-block image-link"